pzandre/django-blog/README.md

 #### *by Andre Henrique Rodrigues Perez*

 ## Automated Linux set-up
-### In order to properly run the automated you must first:
+### In order to properly run the automated set-up you must first:

 1. Verify you have Docker and Docker compose installed.
 Follow [this](https://docs.docker.com/get-docker/ "Get Docker") and [this](https://docs.docker.com/compose/install/ "Install Docker Compose") instructions if it is not installed.